dhondiramjawade/gx-micros/README.md

 # NX with Node Micro-services Using Docker

-configured deploy target in workspace json to deploy just run
+Configured deploy target in workspace json to deploy just run

 `nx deploy app-name`